Part 2 of the HashMap lab

 aka a SoundBoard,

-where we will create a couple of different GLabel
+where we will create a couple of different GLabels

 and we are going to play sound effects when each of those different